Welcome to Chez Lieve, the website for French Classes in Roncesvalles Village in west end Toronto.

 To complete your registration:

-Fill out the registration form online before March 15th, please.
+Fill out the registration form online.
 You can find it under CLASSES and by clicking on the registration link under that heading.
 To be fully registered, you must make a payment at the time of registration.
 Please register early so Lieve has an idea on how many students will attend.

 Lieve is a long time resident of the Roncesvalles area and a former French instructor at the University of Toronto School of Continuing Studies.
 She started teaching French locally for the French Immersion parents at Howard PS as a support for their children.
 She has many years of experience in that area and also reaches out to parents from other schools, interested learners, local residents, seniors etc...